 The Mouse Properties window hasn’t changed much since Windows 7.
 What we’re looking for, in particular, is the Pointers tab, though it might be useful to check out some of the other tabs for usability adjustments later.
 Once found, click on Pointers.

 The first option under the pointers tab is Scheme, and it’s all that most users will need to adjust.
 Click the drop-down menu and you’ll see roughly a dozen different cursor schemes.
-These are collections of united static and animated images that completely replace the default “arrow” cursor and its associated tools.
-Most of them are boring, but functional, takes on the regular Windows look.
+These are collections of static and animated images that completely replace the default “arrow” cursor and its associated tools.
+Most of them are boring but functional, and they take on the regular Windows look.
 The variations come in white and black for the best contrast, and in a variety of sizes to suit different screen resolutions and those with poor eyesight.

 Click on any of the schemes to see a preview of the applicable cursors in the bottom half of the window.
 You can move back and forth between them to compare the color and size.
 The “inverted” schemes are especially useful for those who have a hard time seeing the standard white cursor.
 If one of these schemes looks good to you, simply click Apply to implement the changes.
 Then, return to the Mouse Properties menu for any additional changes in the future.
 The Enable pointer shadow option adds a cosmetic shadow to the cursor — it’s interesting, but not all that useful.